cyberflamingo/exobrain/link-data-link-layer.md

 The Link/Data Link layer is the lowest layer at which encapsulation takes place.

-On the phisical layer, the data is a stream of bits without logical structure.
+On the physical layer, the data is a stream of bits without logical structure.
 An Ethernet Frame adds this missing structure to this binary data.
 The structure defines which bits are _data payload_ and which are _metadata_ (header or trailer/footer).

+{.ui .message .info}
+The purpose of the Layer 2 header is to get the data from hop to hop.

 Ethernet-compliant device can identify the different parts of a frame because each "fields" of data have a specific lengths in bytes, and appear